DataDog/integrations-core/checkpoint_quantum_firewall/README.md

 ## Overview

-- Check Point Next Generation Firewall is a security gateway that includes application control and IPS protection, with integrated management of security events -- all in one appliance.
-Other Features include: Identity Awareness, URL Filtering, Anti-Bot, Anti-Virus, Anti-Spam etc.
+Check Point Next Generation Firewall is a security gateway that includes application control and IPS protection, with integrated management of security events.
+Additional features include Identity Awareness, URL Filtering, Anti-Bot, Anti-Virus, and Anti-Spam.

 ## Setup

 ### Installation

-To install the Checkpoint Quantum Firewall integration follow the steps below:
+To install the Checkpoint Quantum Firewall integration, follow the steps below:

-1. [Install][5] the 1.0 release (`checkpoint_quantum_firewall==1.0.0`)
+1. [Install][5] the 1.0 release (`checkpoint_quantum_firewall==1.0.0`).

 ### Configuration